Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Pair generation through beam-driven QED cascade

-The high-energy gamma ray photons are highly likely to decay into an electron-positron pair in the same strong laser field.
+The low energy photons would escape the laser focus spot without decaying into pairs.
+But the high-energy gamma ray photons are highly likely to decay into an electron-positron pair in the same strong laser field.
 For the interest of this paper, we focus on the Breit-Wheeler process that a photon decays into one pair of electron and positron.
-The decaying process also depends on the quantum parameter of the emitted photon $\chi_\gamma = [\hbar\omega/(2m_ec^2)] \big|\bm{E}_\perp + \hat{\bm{k}}\times c\bm{B}\big| / E_s$ with $\hbar\omega$($\hbar\bm{k}$) being the photon energy (momentum), and $m_e$ being the electron rest mass.
+The decaying process depends on the quantum parameter of the emitted photon $\chi_\gamma \equiv [\hbar\omega/(2m_ec^2)] \big|\bm{E}_\perp + \hat{\bm{k}}\times c\bm{B}\big| / E_s$ with $\hbar\omega$($\hbar\bm{k}$) being the photon energy (momentum), and $m_e$ being the electron rest mass.
 The pair generation happens only when $\chi_\gamma$ is above the unit threshold value.
 For $\chi_\gamma \gg 1$, the photon transfers almost all of its energy to either the electron or positron, whiles for smaller $\chi_\gamma$ values the photon energy is more symmetrically partitioned.

 Therefore, a very intense laser can cause a cascade of gamma rays and pairs from a single energetic electron.
-Each subsequent emission and decay process transfers the energy into predominantly to one new particle and creates many other particles with lower energies.
-The gamma photon decay process first terminates when $\chi_\gamma <1$ though the high-energy pairs continue to emit photons until $\chi_e \ll1$.
-For an electron beam with original gamma factor $\gamma_0$ and density $n_e$ and a laser with dimensionless amplitude $a_0 \equiv eE/(m_ec^2\omega_0)$ and frequency $\omega_0$, the pair multiplication rate is approximately
+Each subsequent emission and decay process transfers the energy predominantly into one new particle and creates many other particles with lower energies.
+The total energy of the pairs and photons are conserved, which allows us to find the pair number multiplication factor.
+Combined with the fact that the gamma photon decay process terminates when $\chi_\gamma <1$, the pair number grows by a factor that is approximately equal to the maximum quantum factor $\chi_e$ at the laser peak amplitude.
+Thus, for an electron beam with original Lorentz factor $\gamma_0$ and density $n_e$ and a laser with dimensionless amplitude $a_0 \equiv eE/(m_ec^2\omega_0)$ and frequency $\omega_0$, the pair number multiplies as

 This relation holds only if the laser pulse is sufficiently wide and long.
-The multiplication rate for finite laser pulse waist and duration could cause deviation from the estimation of multiplication, but the linear scaling should nevertheless hold in general.
+Finite laser pulse waist and duration could cause deviation of the pair multiplication factor from the estimation, but the linear scaling should nevertheless hold in general.
+It should be born in mind that the quantum parameter for the pairs $\chi_e$ and for the photons $\chi_\gamma$ depend on the local laser field strength, and hence they vary at a different location and time.
+The pair number multiplication factor $\widetilde{\chi}_e$ is approximately equal to the maximum quantum parameter for the pairs, and hence is a fixed value for certain laser pulse and electron beam energy.

+The quantum photon emission process has a lower requirement for the field and it terminates when $\chi_e \ll1$.
+Though the relatively low energy photons do not decay into pairs, they play an important role in decelerating the pair particles, which contributes to higher collective plasma effects.